Ipshitacreates/hello-github/README.md

 # hello-github
-Just welcoming myself to the unfamiliar site of github .
+Just welcoming myself to the unfamiliar site of github I'm learning github today.
+##Skills
+-Python
+-C
+-Robotics and AI